Mortara case: Alatri, then back to Rome

 The pro-Church accounts, by contrast, described a boy very much resolved to stay where he was, and horrified by his mother's exhortations to return to the Judaism of his ancestors.
-In this narrative, the main reason for the Mortaras' grief was not that their son had been taken, but that he now stood to grow up in the Christian faith.
-According to La Civiltà Cattolica, Marianna flew into a rage on seeing a medallion hanging from Edgardo's neck bearing the image of the Virgin Mary, and ripped it off; one article went so far as to claim the Jewish mother had done this with the words: "I'd rather see you dead than a Christian!"
+In that narrative, the main reason for the Mortaras' grief was not that their son had been taken, but that he now stood to grow up in the Christian faith.
+According to La Civiltà Cattolica, Marianna flew into a rage on seeing a medallion hanging from Edgardo's neck bearing the image of the Virgin Mary, and ripped it off.
+One article went so far as to claim the Jewish mother had done that with the words: "I'd rather see you dead than a Christian!"
 Some of the Church's critics had charged that by keeping Edgardo, it was violating the commandment that a child should honour his father and mother – La Civiltà Cattolica countered that Edgardo still loved his family despite their religious differences and indeed, after being taught by the priests to read and write, had chosen to write his first letter to his mother, signing it "your most affectionate little son".
-Louis Veuillot, the ultramontane editor of the L'Univers newspaper and one of the Pope's staunchest defenders, reported after meeting Edgardo in Rome that the boy had told him "that he loves his father and his mother, and that he will go to live with them when he is older ... so that he can speak to them of Saint Peter, of God, and of the most Holy Mary".
+After meeting Edgardo in Rome, Louis Veuillot, the ultramontane editor of the newspaper L'Univers and one of the Pope's staunchest defenders, reported that the boy had told him "that he loves his father and his mother, and that he will go to live with them when he is older ... so that he can speak to them of Saint Peter, of God, and of the most Holy Mary".

 Outrage

-International scandal; political machinations
+International scandal and political machinations

-Having made no progress in Rome, Momolo and Marianna Mortara returned to Bologna in early December 1858, and soon afterwards moved to Turin, in Piedmont.
-The case – an anti-Catholic "publicist's dream", to quote Kertzer – had by now become a massive controversy in both Europe and the United States, with voices across the social spectrum clamouring for the Pope to return Edgardo to his parents.
-Mortara became a cause célèbre not only for Jews but for Protestant Christians as well, particularly in the United States, where anti-Catholic sentiment abounded – The New York Times published more than 20 articles on the case in December 1858 alone.
+Having made no progress in Rome, Momolo and Marianna Mortara returned to Bologna in early December 1858, and moved to Turin, in Piedmont, soon afterwards.
+The case, an anti-Catholic "publicist's dream", to quote Kertzer, had become a massive controversy in both Europe and the United States by then, with voices across the social spectrum clamouring for the Pope to return Edgardo to his parents.
+Mortara became a cause célèbre, not only for Jews but for Protestant Christians as well, particularly in the United States, where anti-Catholic sentiment abounded.
+The New York Times published more than 20 articles on the case in December 1858 alone.
 In Britain, The Spectator presented the Mortara case as evidence that the Papal States had "the worst government in the world – the most insolvent and the most arrogant, the cruelest and the meanest".
 The Catholic press both in Italy and abroad steadfastly defended the Pope's actions.
-The pro-Church articles often took on an overtly antisemitic character, charging for example that if coverage in Britain, France or Germany was critical this was hardly a surprise "since currently the newspapers of Europe are in good part in the hands of the Jews".
-Scazzocchio suggested that the press storm attacking the Church was actually counter-productive for the Mortara family's cause, as it angered the Pope and thereby steeled his resolve not to compromise.
+The pro-Church articles often took on an overtly antisemitic character, charging, for example, that was hardly a surprise that coverage in Britain, France or Germany was critical, "since currently the newspapers of Europe are in good part in the hands of the Jews".
+Scazzocchio suggested that the press storm attacking the Church was actually counter-productive for the Mortara family's cause, because it angered the Pope and steeled his resolve not to compromise.